-Education & Training
+Education and Training

-Doctor of Veterinary Medicine Program
+Doctor of Veterinary Medicine

-Graduate Programs - PhD and MS Degrees
+Graduate Programs: PhD and MS Degrees

 Graduate programs at the College of Veterinary Medicine derive from the principle that advancing human and animal medicine is based on the same scientific principles and foundations.
 We provide PhD and MS training at the intersections of animals, humans, and the environment.

-The College of Veterinary Medicine offers a DVM/PhD Dual degree.
+The College of Veterinary Medicine offers a DVM/PhD dual degree.
 This rigorous training program prepares students for academic or industrial careers in veterinary medical sciences.
 Applicants must be either selected for an interview or accepted into the DVM program prior to being consdiderd.
 The dual degree can be completed concurrently or in sequential order.

 The College of Veterinary Medicine also offers a DVM/MPH dual degree.
 Students can combine their veterinary studies with a Master of Public Health, and the program is designed so that both degrees can be earned in four years.